Some people are natural-born leaders, others work hard to perfect and optimize their leadership skills so they can help their team succeed.

 The most respected leaders display integrity and honesty, gaining the trust and loyalty of employees and clients.
 If you are trustworthy, employees will want to work harder and deliver better results.
 Trusted leaders don’t have a large staff turnover rate, as workers feel satisfied in their position with a good motivator and teacher behind them.

-Time management is a vital skill to have when working in any position, especially a managerial role.
-You will not only have to manage your own time but also the company’s time and efforts.
+Time management is a vital skill to have when working in any position, especially in a managerial role, whether working remotely or in an office.
+You will not only have to manage your own time, but also the company’s time and efforts.
 You’ll need to keep on top of project deadlines, staff requirements and any other tasks and challenges that arise on a daily basis.
 Managers must decide where to invest the company’s time and resources, which will give them a good profit return.

-Giving regular feedback is essential in the workplace.
-If an employee has done a good job, let them know about it — don’t what until their annual review to tell them that they have exceeded your expectations.
-Mark Murphy says: ‘What… matter[s] is whether your employees know whether or not they’re doing a good job.’
+Recognizing your team’s efforts is crucial.
+If an employee has done a good job, let them know about it — don’t wait until their annual review to tell them that they have exceeded your expectations.
+Mark Murphy says: “What… matter[s] is whether your employees know whether or not they’re doing a good job.”

-Being an important figure in any corporation is not for the faint-hearted.
-These skills are usually developed over years of training, but after reading these tips, you should be one step ahead of the game.
+The skills this role requires are usually developed over years of training and experience.
+However, with these tips and knowledge of what it takes, you will be ahead of the game.
 It’s also vital to demonstrate specific character traits that show you can lead your organisation to reach new heights.

-Do you feel like there are any other skills a true leader should possess?
-Let us know your thoughts in the comments section below…
+What other skills should a true leader possess?
+Let us know in the comments section below.